Mapping for Business Improvement

-In last month’s column I described the leadership process at the highest level, the L1 level.
+In my Six Sigma Leadership Process post I described the leadership process at the highest level, the L-1 level.
 I mentioned that the Improve phase of leadership required mapping core processes to an actionable level, a level where the Process Excellence Leadership Team–the PELT–could identify the critical to quality drivers in the process.
-In this column I will describe an approach for actually doing this which is known as “L Mapping.”
-L Maps are a type of simple process map used to obtain an understanding at a very high level of key business processes.
+In this post I will describe an approach for actually doing this, which is known as “L-Mapping.”
+L-Maps are a type of simple process map used to obtain an understanding at a very high level of key business processes.
 They are especially useful to leaders who want to understand the hierarchy of interrelated processes that make up the business.

 The traditional way businesses are organized is the functional hierarchy.
 Tasks are divided among specialists who have, more or less, monopolies on a certain set of activities.
 For example, finance and accounting has exclusive authority over budget approvals, engineering over product design decisions, marketing over advertising content, and so on.
 Within a given function decision making authority is delegated from a single person at the top downward to subordinates.
 In larger organizations this functional/hierarchical arrangement may exist in several different business units, each focusing on a particular market.
 This view of the business is often called a “silo organization” because the organization chart visually resembles the grain silos seen in farm country.

 Despite the tremendous success of the silo organizational form, it is not without problems.
 One common problem is that customer value is not created within any given silo.
 Instead, value streams flow across several silos, drawing a bit of value from each.
 These customer value streams are called core processes in process excellence work.
 In a traditional organization core processes are not managed per se.
 In other words, they are not specifically designed, the key process outcomes and indicators are not defined or measured, and no one is held accountable for process performance.
 As you might guess, this results in inconsistent performance at best and it sometimes leads to disastrous results.